Relationship Counselling in London

 What sorts of therapy help with relationship problems?

 Couples therapy, marriage therapy, and systemic therapy for families and groups are all well known.
-But there are also many forms of individual therapy for relationship issues.
+But there are also several forms of individual therapy with a focus on relationship issues.
 These include:

-If borderline personality disorder (BPD) is the root of your relationship struggles, dialectial behaviour therapy (DBT) is also recommended.
+If borderline personality disorder (BPD) is the root of your relationship struggles, dialectial behaviour therapy (DBT) or schema therapy are recommended.

 Why am I so bad at relationships?